LeonardoChermaut/windows-scripts-and-reg-utils/src/reg/enable-elevated-prompt/README.md

 ## Usage

-1. Copy the content of the script and save it to a file with a `.reg` extension, for example, `RegistryModifications.reg`.
-2. Double-click the saved `.reg` file to import the registry changes.
+1. Double-click the saved `.reg` file to import the registry changes.
-3. You may be prompted to confirm the changes.
+2. You may be prompted to confirm the changes.
 Click "Yes" or "OK" to proceed.
-4. After the registry modifications have been applied, it is recommended to **restart your system** for the changes to take effect.
+3. After the registry modifications have been applied, it is recommended to **restart your system** for the changes to take effect.

 ## Note